shifengxu/VINE/README.md

 pip install -e .
 ```

-Note that when editing images using MagicBrush and SVD, the environment should use the specific environments listed in their respective sections below.
+> **Tip:** Note that when editing images using MagicBrush and SVD, the environment should use the specific environments listed in their respective sections below.
 In all other cases, the **vine** environment is sufficient to run all code, including watermark encoding, decoding, regeneration, local editing, and other global editing tasks.

 ### Downloading VINE Checkpoints